-- Ensures the participation of local authorities in decision-making processes at the national level; - Combines bottom up and top down approaches in the provision of national and local services.
+• Ensures the participation of local authorities in decision-making processes at the national level;

+- Combines bottom up and top down approaches in the provision of national and local services. - Develop an integrated territorial planning framework articulated at different scales and based on the principle of subsidiarity.